genericqueso/gd-io/README.md

 45.0
 no color
 ```
 Because the object has an 'x' attribute, the value of the 'x' attribute is printed.
 However, because the object does not have a 'color' attribute, the code will instead print out the default value provided by the third argument of the function attemping to pull the value of the 'color' attribute from the object.

-Generally when using `getattr()`, you want to have a default value (it will save yourself a lot of headaches).
+Generally when using `getattr()`, you'll want to have a default value (it'll save yourself a lot of headaches).

 #### Removing an attribute of an object